This article describes how to set up and connect to the embedded cluster with KaDeck.

 What is the embedded cluster functionality?

-With KaDeck 1.4 "embedded cluster" was introduced.
-This new functionality for fast local testing allows you to start up an Apache Kafka broker (and Zookeeper) directly from KaDeck by keeping the flexibility to manually change all broker settings (Kafka and Zookeeper) and to choose the Apache Kafka version you want.
+With KaDeck 1.4, the "embedded cluster" was introduced.
+This new functionality for fast local testing allows you to start up an Apache Kafka broker (and Zookeeper) directly in KaDeck.
+By "instrumenting" a standard Apache Kafka installation, no flexibility is lost.
+It is still possible to manually configure all broker settings (Kafka and Zookeeper) and to choose the Apache Kafka version you want.

 Head over to the Apache Kafka project page and download the binary version of Apache Kafka.
 Un-tar the downloaded folder and move it to a location that is accessible for KaDeck.